atomec-project/atoMEC/README.rst

   #.
 First, install Pipenv if it is not already installed, for example via
      ``pip install pipenv`` (or see Pipenv_ for installation instructions)
   #.
 Next, install AvAtom and its dependencies with ``pipenv install``
   #.
-For example, type ``pipenv shell`` from the AvAtom directory to enter the AvAtom virtual environment
+For example, type ``pipenv shell`` from the atoMEC directory to enter the atoMEC virtual environment

 .. _Pipenv: https://pypi.org/project/pipenv/